+Within the campus and office context surrounding the site, security is an important feature for this residential neighborhood.
 Phasing of the project will influence the interim wall and fencing solutions at adjacent existing land uses.
 Phased grading transitions that tie into existing land uses will be utilized and would be reconstructed during the project build-out phase.

-Monument walls will be located at the two entries to the project with signage identification.
-Wall character will be consistent with the adjacent architectural style.
+Project identification monument signs Monument walls will be constructed located at the two entries to the project (see Chapter 6 of the Uptown Newport Design Guidelines for styles, design, and materials). with signage identification.
+Wall character will be uniform and consistent with the adjacent architectural style.
 The project will have one fence design used throughout all parcel areas.
 Vehicular gates will be located at access points to the TowerJazz site.
+One vehicular access gate will be installed on a drive off the Spine Street for access to the TowerJazz parking lot, and will allow ingress and egress for TowerJazz use only.
+A second access gate exists at the southwest corner of Phase 1, and will provide emergency access to the rear of the TowerJazz facility.

-The wall along the TowerJazz building will reduce noise and screen views from the adjacent first levels of the residential development.
-Additionally, walls and sound attenuating materials will be installed in between the TowerJazz site and the Phase 1 development to reduce noise from the TowerJazz operation.
+The wall along the JazzTowerJazz building will reduce noise and screen views from the adjacent first levels of the residential development.
+Additionally, sound walls and sound attenuating materials will be installed in between the TowerJazz site and the Phase 1 development to reduce noise from the JazzTowerJazz operation.

-Screen wall materials are to be made of concrete masonry units with a split face or enhanced finish to match the adjacent buildings.
+Screen wall materials are to be made of Concrete Masonry Unitsconcrete masonry units with a split face or enhanced finish to match the adjacent buildings.
 Interim retaining walls in between existing structures and the Phase 1 development are to be constructed utilizing a retaining wall system and are to be removed during the project build-out phase, where applicable.
 Security fencing is to be tubular steel with a painted metal finish.
 Wall and fence locations are shown on Figure 3-13.
 Final heights and locations for the Walls and Fencing will be refined in the master development design.